DaveChP/JS-random-text/ReadMe.md

 sentences are closed by a full-stop (except for the last sentence, because of how the text will be used)

 A copy of the original .txt file will be archived into a git repostitory before working on it as a .js file.
 The text file can be restored if ever needed.
+A new branch was made to investigate using css columns with divs inside that will flow as blocks of arbitray heights.
+It works well.
+To use, will need to checkout the columns .html file as it does not appear in master until it is merged